-A team of dedicated moms has come forward who are wanting to teach various things all based on the Little House theme, but in this co-op, all parents will be a part of the process whether it’s helping with snack time, in class, watching kids on the playground, or cleaning up after class.
-Remember, it’s a cooperative and things will only get done if everyone works together.
-Some of the things that will be taught are sewing, history, writing and more, but we’ll release those details on August 8th at the Launch Party .
+In our co-op, all parents will be a part of the process, whether helping with snack time, in class, watching kids on the playground, or cleaning up after class.
+Remember, it’s cooperative, and things will only get done if everyone works together.
 Did I mention this is FREE and is only open to Revival Christian Academy families?

-My prayer is that your family will find your home here with us and that you kids’ education will be greatly enriched!
+My prayer is that your family will find your home here with us and that your kids’ education will be enriched!

 Director, Revival Christian Academy